CTSRD-CHERI/Recipe/README.md

 The BSV type constructors can be found in [Recipe.bsv](Recipe.bsv), but they are not meant to be directly used and are therefore not exported by the package.
 Instead, a `Recipe` is built using a combination of recipe constructors (described in the [Recipe constructors](#recipe-constructors) section).

-To build a state machine from a `Recipe`, the library defines a `compile` module with the folowing type signature:
+To build a state machine from a `Recipe`, the library defines a `compile` module with the following type signature:

 ```bsv
 module [Module] compile#(Recipe r) (RecipeFSM);